mastering-genkit/mastering-genkit-go/src/chapters/01-introduction-genkit-go.md

 His trust in our work, combined with his thoughtful guidance, has been invaluable throughout this journey.
 Iman has contributed not only to the development of this book, but also to our growth as authors.

 Above all, we’re especially grateful for his patience and availability, which allowed us to learn and grow through many lively discussions.
-His involvement has truly enriched this project—and marked the beginning of a lasting friendship.
+His involvement has enriched this project—and marked the beginning of a lasting friendship.

 **Thank you, Iman!**

+We also extend our heartfelt gratitude to the entire **Genkit team** at Google.
+Your innovative work in creating this powerful framework has made this book possible.
+The team's dedication to building developer-friendly AI tools and their commitment to open-source principles has been very inspiring.

+The Genkit team's responsiveness to community feedback, their documentation, and their vision for making AI development accessible to all Go developers has shaped not only this book but the future of AI application development.

+**Thank you to the Genkit team for making AI development in Go a reality!**

 ## New Choices in AI Development - Introduction to Genkit for Go Developers